 The next day, there was a press conference held by Gilliams at City Hall, declaring he was the new mayor.
 Next to Gilliams, showing their support, was Bolton, Stephens, and Bedea.

 In the photo above, Bolton is seen standing next to Gilliams while Stephens was behind him.
 Both Bolton and Stephens were there to support Gilliams as he declared to be the Mayor of Sebastian.
-Then she tried to stand in the way of citizens who chanted “Lock Them Up.”
+Then she tried to stand in the way of citizens who chanted “Lock Him Up.”
 Citizens voiced their opposition and didn’t recognize Gilliams as their mayor from a shady meeting they felt was a “coup” attempt.

 The entire press conference was a disgrace and an embarrassment to the city.